stanxie28/stanxie.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am Haoyang (Stan) Xie.
-I am a Pre-Doctoral Research Professional at The University of Chicago [Becker Friedman Institute](https://bfi.uchicago.edu/).
-Prior to joining BFI, I received my M.A. from The University of Chicago, and B.A. from Peking University.
+I am a first-year PhD student at Kenneth C. Griffin Department of Economics at The University of Chicago.
+Prior to this, I was a Research Professional at Becker Friedman Institute.
+I received my M.A. from The University of Chicago, and B.A. from Peking University.

-My research focuses on political, behavioral and development economics.
+My research focuses on development, political economy, and behavioral economics.
 My research relies on our amazing research partner [Marakuja Kivu Research](https://marakujakivuresearch.com/).

 ## Research
 ### Working Papers